microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-02 - Web Application/Feature 1 - Web App Conversion/User Story 2 - Add Item through Web Form.md

 <br/>

 #### 2. Add Function to Save To-Do List
-To complete the back-end web server functionality, we need the ability to save these tasks to our file so they persist between sessions (similar to the save functionlity we had in Sprint-01).
+To complete the back-end web server functionality, we need the ability to save these tasks to our file so they persist between sessions (similar to the save functionality we had in Sprint-01).
 Implement a function to write tasks to the file.
 Please add the code below right after the `add_todo()` function:

 >[!TIP]
 >You can use GitHub Copilot to create this with a prompt such as *Add a route to save todo list items*